 Dr. Sandau to present on Source Apportionment at INEF 2018

 Dr. Sandau and the Chemistry Matters team are proud to be presenting and/or co-authors of 3 presentations at the 2018 International Network of Environmental Forensics (INEF) hosted by Salt Lake City and the University of Utah.
-Dr. Sandau will be presenting Examining Uncertainty Associated with Positive Matrix Factorization Source Apportionment Models.
+Dr. Sandau will be presenting Examining Uncertainty Associated with Positive Matrix Factorization Source Apportionment Models on Monday June 25 at 2:00PM.
 The conference takes place June 25-27 and the abstract of the presentation is below.

 In addition to this presentation, Dr. Sandau will present Forensic PAH Fingerprinting Techniques and Source Apportionment for Oil Spills and Dr. Megson will present How many PCBs are there in the environment and where do they come from?